• Skip to primary navigation

 Stronger flavor:

-For a stronger cardamom flavor, let some of the pods stay in the jar while storing in order to steep longer.
+For a stronger flavor, let some of the pods stay in the jar while storing in order to steep longer.

 Substitution option: